KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/30-04-2025 - EurekaLabs practice/README.md

 That's all for now.
 <hr>
 I think this is already correct thinking and I'm on the right path.
 But this is a damn deep topic to analyze.
 How they changed RNN to transformer and why they gave PE and Attention.
 I know why, but not much.
+<br /><br />
+After all this nonsense I ended up here, on <b>"Learning Internal Representations by Error Propagation"</b> and what these people improved in the Perceptrons: An Introduction to Computational Geometry is a book written by Marvin Minsky and Seymour Papert in 1969.
+And this XOR problem.
+I think I'm finally on the right path.